Policy last updated

 Only one appeal can be submitted per profile outcome.

-An appeal must be lodged within 15 school days of receipt of the profile report and school resource notification.
+An appeal must be lodged within 15 school days (3 school weeks) of receipt of the profile report and school resource notification.
 Appeals must be submitted to contact@difs.com.au

-Schools are required to discuss their concerns about the profile outcome and/or process with their regional disability coordinator prior to placing an appeal.
+Schools are required to discuss the profile outcome and/or process with their disability coordinator prior to placing an appeal.

-Schools must copy (cc) the regional disability coordinator when the appeal is submitted.
+Schools must copy (cc) the disability coordinator when the appeal is submitted.

 The appeal must contain a cover letter from the school principal clearly stating that it is an appeal and the grounds for appeal.
 This must include:

-• the new and substantial information available, what activity/s of the profile this relates to, and why this supports a different level(s) of adjustment in the profile.
+- the new and substantial information available, what activity/s of the profile this relates to, and why this supports a different level(s) of adjustment in the profile.
 The letter should also indicate why this information was not available either at the time of the profile meeting or before the profile was finalised.
 The new information should be attached to the appeal.
+Documents created after the profile meeting will not be considered when reviewing the level(s) of adjustment.

 A panel of central, regional and area staff has been established to review appeals and make recommendations to the Executive Director, Inclusive Education.

-The Executive Director, Inclusive Education Division, or delegate, is the final decision-maker on appeals.
+The Executive Director, Inclusive Education Division, or delegate, is the final decision-maker on appeal outcomes.

 Receiving the outcome of an appeal